emilyfuhrman/map-club/2016_Fall/Session_03/README.md

 ### Map #1 &mdash; Indonesia Wood Fiber Concessions

+For this map, we will use the Indonesia Wood Fiber Plantations dataset to visualize the different groups to whom the listed areas are allocated.

 #### Importing data into CARTO

 * Log into your CARTO account.
 Hit the `NEW MAP` button to create a new working project.